Forbes Smiley: Coverage

 The case was widely covered across the United States and elsewhere.
 Smiley pleaded guilty and he was never cross-examined.
 Apart from the details he supplied himself, much of the available information came from journalists.
 Some suspected that Smiley had taken more maps than he admitted.
 Each of the affected libraries issued lists of missing maps.
 Several of the entries matched copies of books, now missing their maps, which Smiley had examined.
 For example, Smiley had admitted stealing from Harvard University an example of the map of the Aztec capital Tenochtitlan, illustrating a letter from Hernán Cortés (1524), but a prior photograph of the example missing from Yale's Beinecke Library proved instead that it was theirs.

 Several questions remain unanswered, in particular about the origin and purpose of high quality facsimiles of early maps, some found on Smiley's person when he was arrested, and others in books he examined.
+One hypothesis regarding the high quality facsimiles, including use of period-appropriate laid paper, is that a thief might insert a facsimile to replace a stolen original, in hopes of decreasing the risk of the theft being discovered.
+There is no confirmation that Smiley substituted facsimiles for stolen originals.
+However, Smiley is known to have sold an original 1666 Horne map of Carolina to one dealer, and a high-quality facsimile of that very same copy to another dealer.
+Each of these maps ended up in private collections and the forgery was only discovered when it was sent to auction in 2023.

 Smiley is the subject of a non-fiction book, The Map Thief: The Gripping Story of an Esteemed Rare-Map Dealer Who Made Millions Stealing Priceless Maps, written by Michael Blanding and published by Gotham Books on May 29, 2014.